urjc-docencia-robotica-movil/blog-robotica-movil-24-25-PQSB/ReadmeP5.md

 ## Algorithm details:
 The goal is to program a localisation algorithm based on the **Monte Carlo algorithm**.
 The developed algorithm shall estimate the position of the robot on the map.

+The parameters used in the algorithm are the following:
+- PARTICLES NUMBER = 600
+- LASER BEAMS NUMBER = 15
+- RAYTRACING SKIP STEPS = 2

 ### Particle initialization:
 To initialize the set of samples I follow the next procedure:
 - Store in a **numpy** array all the free zones indexes of the map.